dineshba/website/content/posts/csrf.md

 ##### Why it is not applicable to read-only requests ?

 For read only requests, the malicious website will receive the data from the bank site.
-It cannot do anything with that <have some doubts here>
+It cannot do anything with that.

 #### One of the easy way to protect: